researchsoft/website/content/blog/2023-04/index.md

 ## Call to Action

 In general, I have observed that RSEng is gaining recognition in broader conversations about Open Science, Open Source, etc. However, there seems to be a lack of direct attention towards this topic in the Asian region, as mentioned in a report on "[Expanding the mapping of the global research software community](https://www.researchsoft.org/blog/2022-10/)."
 To address this gap, I have been promoting awareness and leading the efforts to focus on RSEng within the APAN network (at APAN53 and APAN55).
 Given the breadth of the APAN network and NRENs in Asia, they could serve as a great hub for the research software community in the region.
-If you have any suggestions on how we can leverage NRENs to foster the growth of the RSEng community in Asia, please feel free to [contact me](kaur.saranjeet3@gmail.com).
+If you have any suggestions on how we can leverage NRENs to foster the growth of the RSEng community in Asia, please feel free to [get in touch](mailto:kaur.saranjeet3@gmail.com).
 We might be able to submit a panel discussion on this topic at APAN56!
 Also feel free to share any ideas for other relevant conferences in the Asia-Pacific region.